 Please then consider this as food for your thoughts and possibly later, for action in your specific context and priorities.

-Women in technical studies and trades
+Women in technical trades and leadership roles

 In this respect, we actively support the “Expanding Your Horizons” Foundation, which helps girls to consider studies in the technical or scientific areas, where they are desperately in short supply.